North American F-82 Twin Mustang: Record-setting

-On 27 February 1947, P-82B, named Betty Jo and flown by Colonel Robert E. Thacker, made history when it flew nonstop from Hawaii to New York without refueling, a distance of 5051 mi in 14 hr 32 min.
-It averaged 347.5 mph.
-This flight tested the P-82's range.
-The aircraft carried a full internal fuel tank of 576 USgal, augmented by four 310 USgal tanks for a total of 1816 USgal.
+On 27 February 1947, P-82B, named Betty Jo and flown by Colonel Robert E. Thacker, made history when it flew non-stop from Hawaii to New York without refueling, a distance of 5051 mi in 14 hours and 32 minutes, during which the aircraft averaged 347.5 mph.
+During this flight, it carried a full internal fuel tank of 576 USgal, augmented by four 310 USgal tanks for a total of 1816 USgal.
 Colonel Thacker did not drop three external tanks when their fuel was expended, either because of an oversight, or because they were stuck due to a mechanical glitch.
 This remains the longest nonstop flight ever made by a propeller-driven fighter, and the fastest time in which such a distance has ever been covered in a piston-engine aircraft.
 The aircraft chosen was an earlier "B" model powered by Rolls-Royce Merlin engines (see "Surviving aircraft" below).